Federal Funding Needed for COVID-19 Clinical Trials

 - And while the 21st Century Cures Act provided $30 million in funding for regenerative medicine research, those funds expired on September 30, 2020.
 And, none of the funds were directed toward clinical trials using MSCs.

-- Regenerative medicine and cell therapies—and in particular, MSCs—show promise, but large-scale, randomized, placebo-controlled trials cannot move forward without federal partnership and support.
+- Regenerative medicine and cell therapies—and in particular, MSCs—show promise for treating seriously ill patients with COVID-19, but large-scale, randomized, placebo-controlled trials—which are needed to confirm efficacy—cannot move forward without federal partnership and support.

-- Congress should assure that a portion of federal funds directed through a COVID Supplemental or FY 2021 Appropriations toward the Department of Health and Human Services—including BARDA and the NIH—should support clinical trials for regenerative medicine and cell therapies, including MSCs—for COVID-19 and other serious, life-threatening conditions.
+- Both Congress and the Administration should assure that federal funds support clinical trials for regenerative medicine and cell therapies—including MSCs—for COVID-19 and other serious, life-threatening conditions.